-This leaflet has been produced to give you general information about your Trabeculectomy surgery for Glaucoma.
-Most of your questions should be answered by this leaflet/booklet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet has been produced to give you general information about your trabeculectomy surgery for glaucoma.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Trabeculectomy?